roobituk/Blaze/Firmware/README.md

 Blaze Firmware
 =========================

-This is the Blaze GitHub repository.
+This is the home for the Blaze firmare.

-Blaze is very much in the beta stage and is subject to significant changes of the current code-base and API.
+- Blaze API				-- Contains the C++ API for working with the on-board hardware and peripheral set

-Important components in the Blaze repository:
+- Examples
-- Firmware		-- The embedded software running on Blaze
+- Examples/Baremetal	-- Baremetal C examples and libs
-- Hardware		-- Information relating to all Blaze hardware
+- Examples/BlazeStudio	-- Blaze Studio example projects
-- Software		-- Software packages and utilities for Blaze
+- Examples/KDS			-- Kinetis Design Studio example projects (with and without Processor Expert)